akiran703/MultiInputPatientApproach/README.md

 Our approach tackles both of these issues by creating convolutional neural network (CNN) machine learning algorithms that prioritize producing an accurate diagnosis from multiple scans of a single patient.
 These methodologies include:

 1. **Voting system based on individual image predictions** - Implemented in `finalpredictionmodel.py`
-2. **Multi-input CNN that processes multiple images from the same patient** - Implemented in `4input_resnet.py`
+2. **Multi-input CNN that processes multiple images from the same patient** - Implemented in `4input_alexnet.py`

 The approach is tested with the two largest datasets that are currently available in patient-based split.
 A cross-dataset study is presented to show the robustness of the models in a realistic scenario in which data comes from different distributions.

 ## Files Description

-### `4input_resnet.py`
+### `4input_alexnet.py`
-This file implements a multi-input ResNet architecture that simultaneously processes 4 CT scan images from the same patient:
+This file implements a multi-input AlexNet architecture that simultaneously processes 4 CT scan images from the same patient:

-- **Architecture**: Four parallel ResNet-50 branches that process different CT slices
+- **Architecture**: Four parallel AlexNet branches that process different CT slices
 - **Input**: 4 CT scan images (224×224×3) per patient
 - **Data handling**: Automatically adjusts patient data to have exactly 4 images (adds zeros or randomly samples if needed)
 - **Training**: Uses transfer learning with pre-trained weights